vipersniper0501/KHS-NTHS-Flight-Systems/README.md

 ### How to retrieve data
 1. Switch off the power from the battery back
 2. Remove the micro-sd card from the raspberry pi zero
 3. Open the micro-sd card on a linux device (the filesystem cannot be opened on a Windows device)
+4. The location of data should be around where the systems code is

 **Insert Schematics Here**